artifacthub/hub/chart/README.md

 ## Populating packages

-The chart installs one `cronjob` in charge of launching periodically (every 30m) the tracker, which index packages from the registered repositories.
+The chart installs one `cronjob` in charge of launching periodically (every 30m) the tracker, which indexes packages from the registered repositories.
 Some sample repositories are added by default when `dbMigrator.loadSampleData` is set to true.
 If you don't want to wait until the job is triggered by the cronjob, you can create one manually using the following command:

 ```bash
 $ kubectl create job initial-tracker-job --from=cronjob/tracker